Diodooo/SoftStarter/README.md

 - Remote MHI

 OBS: In this repository are the software and the schematic part, the hardware part stays in physical plane 😉.

+The practical execution of the project can be find in this link --> https://www.linkedin.com/feed/update/urn:li:activity:6986488794845745152/

 ## Nunca esqueça: Zucco was right, he lessioned about PPM in 05/11